 Resource manager can be used to limit DOP for a specific group of users.
 This can be a good idea with or without Auto DOP.
 Note that resource manager DOP limit is per instance.
 If you want to limit parallel degree for a user globally, set a service with one node and force the user to connect to this service.
 Parallel slaves will still run on all nodes, but the limit will be enforced.

 Do you have other Auto DOP hints?
 Want to share your experience with it?
 There are almost no real world stories about Auto DOP on the web.
 Its all either Oracle papers and blogs (which are excellent, but don’t replace customer experience) and enterprising bloggers who played with it a bit on their test systems.
 So, if you use Auto DOP on production – please share how it works for you!

-9 comments on “Secrets of Oracle’s Automatic Degree of Parallelism”
+9 Responses to “Secrets of Oracle’s Automatic Degree of Parallelism”